 - providing business benefits, such as increased revenue and productivity (21%)

-- 86% of business leaders say that incorporating DEI into everyday work and measuring outcomes is either important or very important to their organization’s success3.
+- 86% of business leaders say that incorporating DEI into everyday work and measuring outcomes is either important or very important to their organization’s success (Hatfield and Kirby, 2023).

-Workplace diversity matters to employees, and often affects their decisions when deciding to join a new company or stay at a current one.
+Workplace diversity matters to employees, and often affects their decisions when deciding whether to stay at a current company or start writing a resume for a new job.
 And to minority groups and younger generations, workplace diversity is even more significant.

 General views on the importance of workplace diversity

-- 78% of Americans surveyed agree that it’s important to work for a company that values DEI4.
+- 78% of Americans surveyed agree that it’s important to work for a company that values DEI (CNBC, 2021).

-- 74% of US workers report that corporate investment in DEI is either somewhat or very important when choosing a new job5.
+- 74% of US workers report that corporate investment in DEI is either somewhat or very important when choosing a new job (Indeed & Glassdoor, 2023).

-- 76% of females consider corporate investment in DEI to be somewhat or very important when considering a job, compared to 72% of males who thought similarly6.
+- 76% of females consider corporate investment in DEI to be somewhat or very important when considering a job, compared to 72% of males who thought similarly (Terrazas and Johnson, 2022).

-- 32% of job seekers would not apply to companies lacking in diversity7.
+- 32% of job seekers would not apply to companies lacking in diversity (Glassdoor, 2020).

-- 93% of workers consider DEI personally important to them — not just at work2.
+- 93% of workers consider DEI personally important to them — not just at work (MacKenzie, 2021).

-- 18–34 year olds said they would consider turning down or leaving a job if they thought5:
+- 18–34 year olds said they would consider turning down or leaving a job if they thought (Indeed & Glassdoor, 2023):